SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 It didn't take long for me to discover the [first Minecraft video](https://www.youtube.com/watch?v=LxzwaJmpYwc) I ever watched, which I weirdly remember to this day.
 That led to discovering AntVenom, YogsCast, Sky, EditZP, and many others that I don't even remember anymore.
 Soon, Minecraft not only became the only game I played but also the game that brought together the friends I still chat with to this day.

 As I religiously watched Minecraft content and learned about the game, I started to get slightly frustrated with people's gameplay.
-They were either missing the 1obvious or lacking game knowledge; they could be playing better!
+They were either missing the obvious or lacking game knowledge; they could be playing better!
 I believed I could play better than them.
 To prove it, I started my own YouTube channel and show people how you truly play Minecraft.
 The _best_ player.

 ![](../../src/assets/blogs/old-screen.jpg)
 Hence the name.